HousedHorse/ling-midterm/README.md

 # Minimal Pair

-- words that differ by one sound
+- pair words that differ by one sound
-- do not exist in English
-- Chinese has these